pimentel/bears_iplant/README.md

 setwd('~/analysis/bears_iplant/R')
 ```

-First, let's install `sleuth` and `biomart`, a tool that we will use later for
+First, let's install `sleuth` and `biomaRt`, a tool that we will use later for
 getting the gene names:

 ```{r}